rnpgp/rnp/src/examples/README.md

 * generate : includes code which shows how to generate keys, save/load keyrings, export keys.

-* encrypt : includes which shows how to encrypt file, using the password and/or key.
+* encrypt : includes code which shows how to encrypt file, using the password and/or key.

+* decrypt : this one shows how to decrypt OpenPGP data, using the key or password

 Examples are built together with rnp library, and are available in `src/examples` directory of your build folder.